CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: The CanadaFireSat Dataset

 \subsubsection{Negative Samples}

-As we aim to build our benchmark on multi-modal inputs, including satellite image time series, we are limited in storage to densely sample Canada over the whole period from 2015 to 2023.
-Therefore, we sampled a negative set of size $n_{neg} = 2 \cdot n_{pos}$ to emulate a degree of imbalance, following other datasets on wildfire forecasting \citep{huot2020deep, prapas2021deep, kondylatos2022wildfire}.
-We sample from the same grid defined in Section \ref{sec:bu}, $G_{y, r}$, for each year $y$ between the first and last occurring fires during that year (so beyond the wildfire season), and across all regions $r$.
-For a given year $y > 2015$ and region $r$ we avoid locations where a fire occurred in the previous years: $ \bigcup_{i=2015}^{y-1} F_{i,r}$, or locations that were already selected as negative samples in the previous years: $\bigcup_{i=2015}^{y-1} N_{i,r}$.
-Our negative set for a given region and year can be defined as such:
+As we aim to build our benchmark on multi-modal inputs, including satellite image time series, we are limited in disk storage to densely sample Canada over the whole period from 2015 to 2023.
+Therefore, we sample a negative set of size $n_{\text{neg}} = 2 \cdot n_{\text{pos}}$ to match the degree of imbalance of other wildfire forecasting datasets \citep{huot2020deep, prapas2021deep, kondylatos2022wildfire}.
+We sample from the same grid defined in Section \ref{sec:bu}, $G_{y, r}$, for each year $y$ between the first and last fires during that year (so beyond the wildfire season), and across all regions $r$.
+For a given year $y > 2015$ and region $r$, we avoid locations where a fire occurred in the previous years: $ \bigcup_{i=2015}^{y-1} F_{i,r}$, or locations that were already selected as negative samples in the previous years: $\bigcup_{i=2015}^{y-1} N_{i,r}$.
+Our negative set for a given region and year can be defined as:

 where $N_{y, r}$ is the set of negative samples and $S_{y,r}$ the set of potential locations in the grid.
-We sample $N_{y, r}$ uniformly across levels (defined by buckets) of the fire weather index: FWI:
+We sample $N_{y, r}$ uniformly across levels (defined by decile bins) of the FWI:

-In practice, this is done by partitioning the FWI distribution into ten buckets (or bins): $[B_1, \dots, B_{10}]$ across the FWI quantiles $[Q_1, \dots, Q_9]$ such that each bucket contains approximately $10\%$ of the observations, and uniformly sampling across those buckets for $N_{y, r}$.
-In practice, each bucket $B_l$ is defined as a subset of the FWI range:
+In practice, this is done by partitioning the FWI distribution into ten decile bins: $[B_1, \dots, B_{10}]$ across the FWI quantiles $[Q_1, \dots, Q_9]$ such that each bin contains approximately $10\%$ of the observations, and uniformly sampling across those decile bins for $N_{y, r}$.
+Each bin $B_l$ is defined as a subset of the FWI range:

 where $Q_0 = 0$, and $Q_{10} = + \text{inf}$ are the bounds of the FWI range.
 This way, the negative population is representative of all fire weather conditions for each region and year, including cases where a high FWI was predicted, but no fire was observed.